TouK/nussknacker-scenario-examples-library/README.md

   with Kafka sources.
 It's used to create topics and by generator to generate example messages.
 - `SCHEMA_REGISTRY_URL` - it contains the URL of a Schema Registry service.
 You will need it when you want to run streaming examples with Kafka sources.
 It's used to create schemas for Kafka topics.
-- `SCHEMA_REGISTRY_USER` - username used to authenticate with the Schema Registry API when creating schemas for Kafka topics
+- `SCHEMA_REGISTRY_USER` - username used to authenticate with the Schema Registry API when creating schemas for Kafka topics.
+Defaults to "admin"
-- `SCHEMA_REGISTRY_PASSWORD` - password used to authenticate with the Schema Registry API when creating schemas for Kafka topics
+- `SCHEMA_REGISTRY_PASSWORD` - password used to authenticate with the Schema Registry API when creating schemas for Kafka topics.
+Defaults to "admin"
 - `FLINK_SQL_GATEWAY_URL` - it contains the URL of the [Flink SQL Gateway](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/sql-gateway/overview/).
 You will need it when you want to run batch examples.
 It's used to create Flink tables and insert data.
-- `STOP_WHEN_NO_GENERATOR_OR_MOCK_ENABLED` - when set to `true`, the library service will stop if no data generators or mocks are enabled.
-This is useful for scenarios where you want the service to terminate after setup if there's no need for continuous data generation or mock services.
-Default is `false`.

 #### Used by the `designer` service